Evanlab02/Evanlab02/README.md

 # Hi, my name is Evan 👋
 ## I am very passionate about making an impact with technology and solving problems.
-I am interested in back-end development and working with 'big data'.Currently a student @WeThinkCode
+I am interested in back-end development and working with 'big data'.
+Currently a student @WeThinkCode

 - 🔭 I’m currently working on learning new things and expanding my skillset.
 - 🌱 I’m currently learning python, java and working with android studio.